Classement-des-Associations/website-theme/README.md

 Currently, this theme using these runtime config:

 - `newsletterSubscriptionLink` - The link to the newsletter subscription form
+- `linkedinGroupLink` - The link to the LinkedIn group

 Read more about [Runtime Config](https://nuxt.com/docs/guide/going-further/runtime-config).